pinglamb/math/differential-equations/series-solutions.md

 >
 > Be noted that the series solutions provide only a local approximation about $x = 0$ if they are truncated.

-With the series solutions, we can already do some analysis.
+Base on the above theorem, as $P(x) = 1, Q(x) = 0, R(x) = 1$ and $x_0 = 0$ is an ordinary point, we can conclude that

++ the solutions converge for all $x$,

++ the two solutions are linearly independent and form a fundamental set of solutions.

-We can check their convergence by ratio test and found that they both converge for all $x$.
+We can confirm their convergence by ratio test and found that they really converge for all $x$.
-We can also compute their Wronskian to check if they form a fundamental set of solutions.
-Let
+On the other hand, let

 $$
 C(x) = \sum_{n=0}^\infty {(-1)^n \over (2n)!} x^{2n}